German town backs Merkel's CDU, rejects AfD in vote for mayor

 By Martin Schlicht

-GOERLITZ, Germany (Reuters) - Chancellor Angela Merkel's conservatives on Sunday won a run-off vote for mayor in a small town in the east of the country, beating the far-right Alternative for Germany party.
+GOERLITZ, Germany, June 16 (Reuters) - Chancellor Angela Merkel's conservatives on Sunday won a run-off vote for mayor in a small town in the east of the country, beating the far-right Alternative for Germany party.

-The vote in Goerlitz, a town with cobbled streets that has become a favorite location for Hollywood film directors, is seen as a pointer for German state elections on Sept 1. in both Saxony and in the neighboring state of Brandenburg.
+The vote in Goerlitz, a town with cobbled streets that has become a favourite location for Hollywood film directors, is seen as a pointer for German state elections on Sept 1. in both Saxony and in the neighbouring state of Brandenburg.

 AfD candidate Sebastian Wippel came out ahead of Ursu in the first round and the CDU had to rely on support from other parties in the runoff to win in the town of 56,000 near the Polish border.
 Ursu won the runoff with just over 55%.